flutter/website/upgrading.md

 $ flutter upgrade
 ```

+## Upgrading your packages
-If you've modified your `pubspec.yaml` file, or you want to update
+If you've modified your `pubspec.yaml` file, or you want to only update
-the packages you app depends upon without updating flutter itself,
+the packages you app depends upon instead of both the packages and
-use...
+flutter itself, then use:
 * `flutter packages get` to get all the dependencies listed
 in the `pubspec.yaml` file, or
 * `flutter packages upgrade` to get the latest versions